odpi/egeria-docs/site/docs/education/egeria-dojo/running-egeria/user-interfaces/ecosystem-ui/ecosystem-ui-start.md

 The Server Author is an authoring UI to create new server configurations.
 This is currently being developed and will support all the server types.
 In this dojo you will create a Access Store Server.

-More information can be found in the [Server Author User Guide](../../../../guides/react-ui/server-author-user-guide.md)
+More information will be found in the [Server Author User Guide :material-dock-window:](/egeria-docs/guides/ecosystem-ui/server-author-user-guide){ target=docs }, but this documentation is still in the process of being written.

 ### Using the Server Author